-Notable visitors over the years were Orson Welles, Winston Churchill and Jimi Hendrix.
-Each year in the last week of June each year they hold a Music festival called Gnaoua here.
-Labelled by some as the Moroccan Woodstock, it has a mixture of Rock, Jazz, Reggae and Gnaoua music.
-So Essaouira hopefully will be on my itinerary for another Morrocco trip.
+Notable visitors to Essaoiura over the years were Orson Welles, Winston Churchill and Jimi Hendrix.
+Each year in the last week of June each year they hold a Music festival called Gnaoua.
+Labelled by some as the Moroccan Woodstock, expect a mixture of Rock, Jazz, Reggae and Gnaoua music.

 Did you already visit Essaouira?
 Let me know about your trip in the comments below.

 Great read!
 And good luck… I hope you win.

 The competition is still open until 26th Sept, all my readers are welcome to take part!

 Thanks for the competition tip – I will promote to my readers!
 Get the inside track on Essaouira with maroc-o-phile: http://www.maroc-o-phile.com/essaouira

 Thanks for sharing that information with you readers and letting us know about your Essaouira tips too Lynn!

 I did!
 Essaouira was amazing!
 If Marrakesh is orange, Essaouira is white and blue. 🙂